Rudr16a/Rule-Bot/README.md

 # Rule-Bot
-A rule-bot made by using collab basically answering pre-defined and regular queries
+A Rule-Bot made using python in Colab just like a regular bot we find in the Websites of swiggy, zomato answering one the most regular queries